Overview of Business Plan

 It is not a good idea to regard your business's plan as an inflexible handbook in a world where nothing is 100% definite.
 They are only a collection of predictions; that much is certain.
 These strategy documents might eventually cause more harm than benefit if strictly adhered to.
 This is particularly true if your business's plan becomes your only focus and prevents you from making the necessary adjustments when market forces and shifting economic situations call for it.

-3. It may be costly and time-waster.
+3. It may be costly and time-wasting

 Writing a business plan may be expensive and time-consuming.
-It could require the assistance of additional professionals, like business counsellors, attorneys, and accountants, all of whom will fee for their services.
+It could require the assistance of additional professionals, like business counsellors, attorneys, and accountants, all of whom will charge for their services.
 It could also divert your focus from the routine duties involved in starting a new company and those of other staff members.

 Components of a Business Plan

-1. Executive summary
+Executive summary

 The executive summary is one of the most essential and initial sections of a business plan.
 This synopsis gives a broad overview of the whole business plan and emphasises the topics it will address.
 Usually, you should write the executive summary last so that you can fully comprehend your strategy and be able to sum it up.